-Once U.S. EPA develops a new standard, the rule is sent to the states.
+Once the EPA develops a new standard, the rule is sent to the states.
 States adopt and build upon drinking water standards based on their own laws and rules.
-In Arizona, ADEQ has primacy for drinking water rules and programs.
-This means U.S. EPA has granted ADEQ the right and responsibility to oversee this program.
-Under the ADEQ Primacy agreement, federal drinking water rules are incorporated into the Arizona Administrative Code where they then become enforceable by the state.
+In Arizona, the EPA has granted ADEQ the right and responsibility to oversee drinking water rules and programs.

-While ADEQ adopts, builds upon, and enforces drinking water standards, local governments and private water suppliers have direct responsibility for the quality of the water that flows to your tap.
-Water systems test and treat their water, maintain the distribution systems that deliver water to consumers, and report on their water quality to the state.
+While ADEQ adopts, builds upon, and enforces drinking water standards, local governments and private water suppliers are responsible for the quality of the water that flows to your tap.
+Water systems test and treat their water, maintain the distribution systems that deliver the water, and report on their water quality to the state.
 ADEQ provides technical assistance to water suppliers and can take legal action against systems that fail to provide water that meets these standards.

 The notice of final rulemaking is made available by the Arizona Secretary of State - Arizona Administrative Register (AAR)

 ADEQ's unofficial version of 18 A.A.C.
-4, combining the final state rules with the federal rules being incorporated by reference:
+4, combining the final state rules with the federal rules may be found at: